MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 - Secure, by having the game developer explicitly expose functions
 - Hot reloadable, by having every mod be a DLL that isn't able to store state
 - Easy to integrate, since everything is inside of a single .c and .h file
-- A configuration language, since the developer can expose structs.
-When a mod fills and return that struct, the game can use the function name as a unique in-game entity name
+- A configuration language, since the developer can iterate over all the function names in a mod's DLL that starts with `entity_`

 # Example program